WebAssembly/design/Rationale.md

 stack is sometimes called the "aliased" stack, since it is used for variables which may be pointed to by pointers.

-This obstructs WebAssembly from performing clever optimizations on the stack and computing precise liveness of such variables, but this loss isn't expected to be consequential.
-Common compiler optimizations such as LLVM's global value numbering effectively split address-taken variables into parts, shrinking the range where they actually need to have their address taken, and creating new ranges where they can be allocated as local variables.
+Since the aliased stack appears to the WebAssembly engine as normal memory, WebAssembly optimizations that would target the aliased stack need to be more general, and thus more complicated.
+We observe that common compiler optimizations on the producer side, such as LLVM's global value numbering, effectively split address-taken variables into many small ranges that can often be allocated as local variables.
+Thus our expectation that any loss of optimization potential here is minimal.

 Conversely, non-address taken values which are usually on the stack are instead represented as locals inside functions.
 This effectively means that WebAssembly